-Loss before income tax for the year ended December 31, 2023 decreased by $\notin$ 194.9 million, or 64%, to $\notin$ 109.8 million compared to $\notin$ 304.7 million for the year ended December 31, 2022.
-The increase in gross profit and reduction in general and other administrative expenses have been partially offset by increased finance costs and increased other expenses.
-General and administrative expenses decreased due to a decrease in share-based payments subsequent to the completion of the Business Combination and the decreased share-based payment expenses related to the Management Incentive Plan, which were partially offset by the share-based payment expenses related to the Long-term Incentive Plan.
-Finance costs, as opposed to finance income in 2022, were generated due to fair value loss on derivatives and warrant liabilities, as well as the increased finance costs incurred as a result of the refinanced debt facility.
+Loss before income tax for the year ended December 31, 2024 decreased by &63.5 million, or 58%, to &46.3 million compared to &109.8 million for the year ended December 31, 2023.
+The increase in gross profit, the reduction in general and other administrative expenses and the reduction in finance costs have been partially offset by the increase of selling and distribution expenses and other expenses.
+General and administrative expenses decreased due to a decrease in share-based payments subsequent to the derecognition of the provision related to the Second Special Fees Agreement and the decreased share-based payment expenses related to the Management Incentive Plan and the Long-term Incentive Plan.